College Football Rivalry Games

 The Game - Separated by a state line and now a division, "The Game", as it's often referred, between Michigan and Ohio State is played solely for one reason -- pride, and could conceivably determine the Big Ten Champion each year.

 Bedlam Series - Like many intrastate rivalries the OU OSU rivalry extends far beyond football.
-The rivalries beginnings actually stem from the two schools' wrestling programs back in the 1900's.
-From there the Sooners and Cowboys have taken this rivalry mentality into every event they compete with each other in, in fact the Beldam Series eventually adopted a point system in order to decide the all athletic winning school.
+The Sooners and Cowboys have taken this rivalry mentality into every event they compete with each other in, in fact the Beldam Series eventually adopted a point system in order to decide the all athletic winning school.

-Worlds Largest Outdoor Cocktail Party - Known just as much for what goes on outside the stadium as on the field, the Florida -- Georgia rivalry is an event experience that any college football fan would be lucky to be a part of.
-The game is now held in Jacksonville annually, and memorable moments like the “Gator Stomp” in 2007 keep everyone coming back for more.
+Worlds Largest Outdoor Cocktail Party - The Cocktail Party is known just as much for what goes on outside the stadium as on the field, the Florida -- Georgia rivalry is an event experience that any college football fan would be lucky to be a part of.
+The game is now held in Jacksonville annually, and memorable moments like the “Gator Stomp” keep everyone coming back for more.

 Sunshine Showdown - The Sunshine Showdown is rooted back to the post-World War 2 days in 1947 when Florida State became a coed university and established it's Football Program.
 Before the two teams ever met on the football field the rivalry was born out of pride.
 Now the Seminoles and the Gators settle the dispute on the field where the winner takes home the Florida Cup filled with pride.